JDStraughan/jdstraughan.github.io/_posts/2015-06-04-our-walt-disney-world-trip-planning-faq.md

 #### Quick Service

 [Casey's Corner](https://disneyworld.disney.go.com/dining/magic-kingdom/caseys-corner/) is the place to get a hot dog in the Kingdom.
-The seating offers great views of Mail Street, Cinderella's Castle, and the Crystal Palace.
+The seating offers great views of Mail Street, Cinderella Castle, and the Crystal Palace.
 A family favorite for lunch, you can't go wrong with some nachos and a chili dog.

 If you are craving some Italian food, [Pinocchio Village Haus](https://disneyworld.disney.go.com/dining/magic-kingdom/pinocchio-village-haus/) has great flat-bread pizzas and meatball subs.
 Some of the tables overlook the entrance to [It's a Small World](http://en.wikipedia.org/wiki/It%27s_a_Small_World), with boats full of people passing by below.